ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Tran
     Specify the way in which messages are processed on the line.

    -STR = The messages are processed as MQFMT_STRING formatted messages.
 This will allow MQ to perform the appropriate character set translations between the communicating systems.
 To support this feature, the PTF5135 must be applied on the system.

    -no value = The messages are processed as MQFMT_NONE formatted messages.

-*2.4.6.1 MQ Terminals*
+MQ Terminals
+""""""""""""

     Press [PF4] at the line definition screen to display the list of terminals associated with an MQ line.
 An MQ line uses a single sub-group of type-3 terminals having a common prefix (MQIN in this example).
 The number of terminals defined determines the maximum number of messages which can be processed simultaneously by VIRTEL.

 |image25|

- *Fig. 25 - Definition of terminals associated with an MQ line*
+Definition of terminals associated with an MQ line
+""""""""""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the prefix of the line.